Sustainability reporting – consider more than just New Zealand requirements

 Although New Zealand climate reporting is only mandatory for the above entity types, it should be noted that certain other jurisdictions also require mandatory climate reporting based on other local requirements, which could impact on New Zealand entities not scoped into the above.

-Please refer below for a high-level overview of the current requirements in Australia, Europe, the USA sand Singapore.
+Please refer below for a high-level overview of the current requirements in Australia, Europe and the USA.

 Other jurisdictions (other than those mentioned) may also require climate related disclosures, so it is important for all New Zealand entities to have a thorough understanding of where in the world they operate, and what local requirements in those areas are going forward.